Morwenn/cpp-sort/docs/Tooling.md

 * `CPPSORT_BUILD_EXAMPLES`: whether to build the examples, defaults to `OFF`.
 * `CPPSORT_ENABLE_COVERAGE`: whether to produce code coverage information when building the test suite, defaults to `OFF`.
 * `CPPSORT_USE_VALGRIND`: whether to run the test suite through Valgrind, defaults to `OFF`.
-* `CPPSORT_SANITIZE`: values to pass to the `-fsanitize` flags of compilers that supports them, default to empty.
+* `CPPSORT_SANITIZE`: values to pass to the `-fsanitize` flags of compilers that supports them, default to empty string.
 * `CPPSORT_STATIC_TESTS`: when `ON`, some tests are executed at compile time instead of runtime, defaults to `OFF`.

 Some of those options also exist without the `CPPSORT_` prefix, but they are deprecated.
 For compatibility reasons, the options with the `CPPSORT_` prefix default to the values of the equivalent unprefixed options.